 New Directions believes that the foundation of community is supporting each other and working together towards success.
 Learning Centers located within the community provide a place to build and foster residents' growth and skills, regardless of their age.

-All on-site Learning Centers are equipped with computer labs, called Neighborhood Network Centers, that provide new technologies to the seniors, children, and their families.
+All on-site Learning Centers are equipped with computer labs that provide new technologies to the seniors, children and their families.

 Youth Learning Centers

-All young people have the potential to succeed in life and contribute to society.
-However, not all children get the support they need to thrive.
-New Directions celebrates the talents of children who live in housing communities and their surrounding neighborhoods with a positive youth development strategy.
+New Directions celebrates the talents of children who live in our housing communities and their surrounding neighborhoods with a positive youth development strategy within our after-school program and summer camp.

-Neighborhood mentors and volunteers help kids complete homework every night.
-Tens of thousands of hours of supervised study have already been accomplished, and summer programs ensure that our kids learn through field trips and daily study.
+Throughout the week, Monday-Friday 3:00-7:00 p.m., staff and volunteers help kids complete homework every night.
+Tens of thousands of hours of supervised study have already been accomplished, and six-week summer program ensure that our kids learn through field trips and daily study.
 Mentors are able to identify children at risk of academic failure, and solutions are positive, volunteer-enriched and proactive.
-Youth Learning Centers bring academic mentorship to children where they need it most - at home.

 Lifelong Learning Centers

-Empowered adults and seniors find allies through New Directions Lifelong Learning Services at four Learning Centers located in both elderly and multifamily housing communities.
-Lifelong Learning Services are specifically designed to attract young parents and older, disabled residents living in the Phoenix Hill, California, Portland and Russell neighborhoods.
+Empowered adults and seniors find allies through New Directions Lifelong Learning Services at three Learning Centers located in both senior and multifamily housing communities.
+Lifelong Learning Services are specifically designed to attract young parents and older, disabled residents living in the Phoenix Hill, California, and Russell neighborhoods.